 - Other facility-level testing.

-Please provide information in the comments box about any national testing campaigns or shifts in testing strategies that might explain changes to testing volumes when compared to previous years.
-If data on retesting rates among HIV-positive or HIV-negative individuals are available, please also provide this in the comments box.
+Please provide information in the comments box about any national testing campaigns or shifts in testing strategies or practices that might explain changes to testing volumes when compared to previous years.
+If data on retesting among HIV-positive or HIV-negative individuals (volumes or rates/proportions) are available, please also provide this in the comments box.

 TL.2 HTS testing volume and positivity, 2020, WHO Consolidated HIV strategic information guidelines: driving impact through programme monitoring and management (https://www.who.int/publications/i/item/consolidated-hiv-strategic-information-guidelines).